Morningstar88/Kalki/README.md

 https://codepen.io/Teeke/project/editor/XaLyOk

 If you wish to help, please check the issues.
-We want to keep this version as a codepen project.
+We want to keep this version as a three file codepen project.
 This will halp non-tech people make their own fork.